Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a scalar field incidence

 Since we are considering a very short time interval $\mathrm{d}t$, both $\varepsilon$ and $\mathrm{d}t$ are first-order small quantities.
 From the equation, we can see that the first part is at most a second-order small quantity, while the second part is predominantly a first-order small quantity, and the latter part is even larger than the former part.
 In this case \\when $\alpha\neq0 $ and $\alpha\neq\pm\ r_h$ i.e.$(A\neq0)$,there exists

-at this moment, the introduction of the scalar field causes the event horizon of the black hole to be disrupted. \\When parameter $A=0$, which represents the intensity parameter $\alpha=0$ or $\alpha=\pm r_h$ of the ideal fluid DM, the first part of the equation is at most a second-order small quantity, while the second part is at most a third-order small quantity.
+at this moment, the introduction of the scalar field causes the event horizon of the black hole to be disrupted. \\When parameter $A=0$, which represents the strength parameter $\alpha=0$ or $\alpha=\pm r_h$ of the perfect fluid DM, the first part of the equation is at most a second-order small quantity, while the second part is at most a third-order small quantity.
 Therefore, we have

-When the intensity parameter $\alpha=0$ for the perfect fluid DM is considered, the corresponding near-extreme Kerr black hole, as can be deduced from the above equation, reveals that the event horizon of a near-extreme Kerr black hole cannot be disrupted by the scalar field.
-This is consistent with research in general relativity, which suggests that the event horizon of a near-extreme Kerr black hole cannot be destroyed\cite{gwak2018}.
+When the strength parameter $\alpha=0$ for the perfect fluid DM is considered, the corresponding near-extremal Kerr-like black hole, as can be deduced from the above equation, reveals that the event horizon of a near-extremal Kerr black hole cannot be disrupted by the scalar field.
+This is consistent with research in general relativity, which suggests that the event horizon of a near-extremal Kerr black hole cannot be destroyed\cite{gwak2018}.

-In general, whether the scalar field can disrupt the event horizon of a near-extreme Kerr black hole depends on the value of the intensity parameter $\alpha$ (i.e. parameter $A$) for the perfect fluid DM.
-Only when parameter $\alpha\neq0 $ and $\alpha\neq\pm\ r_h$ i.e.$(A\neq0)$ is reached can the event horizon of a near-extreme Kerr black hole be disrupted by the scalar field.
+In general, whether the scalar field can disrupt the event horizon of a near-extremal Kerr black hole depends on the value of the strength parameter $\alpha$ (i.e. parameter $A$) for the perfect fluid DM.
+Only when parameter $\alpha\neq0 $ and $\alpha\neq\pm\ r_h$ i.e.$(A\neq0)$ is reached can the event horizon of a near-extremal Kerr black hole be disrupted by the scalar field.